dmtopp/dmtopp.github.io/project1/README.md

 + It's quiet... too quiet.
 The game needs sounds and music!
 + A new challenger has appeared!
 I started to work on 2-player mode but ultimately wasn't able to get it finished before the project deadline.
 It's always more fun to play with your friends!
 + Randomized backgrounds!
 The background of the game is a pattern of random squares created using the code in background.js.
 In the future I would like to find a way to randomize the background at the beginning of every level.
+I would also like to add more small fish to make the top part of the background more interesting.
++ Refine the scoring system - At the moment it doesn't make much sense for the time you stay alive to affect your score as each level takes roughly the same amount of time each time you play it.
+Revamping the way the game is scored would make the score more meaningful.
+I would also like to implement a way to keep track of how many coins the player collected out of the total coins in the level and display it at the end of each level (for example:  You collected 18/25 coins!).

 **Thanks for reading!
 I hope you enjoyed the game.**